Taylor County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs: You may need to complete a DUI Alcohol or Drug Use Risk Reduction Program (also known as DUI school).
+• Classes/Programs That Must Be Completed: You will likely need to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) before your license can be reinstated.

 Special Programs

-• DUI Alcohol or Drug Use Risk Reduction Program (DUI School): This program is typically required for license reinstatement after a DUI conviction.
+• DUI Alcohol or Drug Use Risk Reduction Program (DUI School): Completion of a DUI School is typically required for license reinstatement after a DUI conviction or suspension.